rpy2/rpy2/doc/source/robjects_rpackages.rst

    from rpy2.robjects.packages import importr utils = importr("utils")

-The object :obj:`utils` is now a module-like object, in the sense that its :attr:`__dict__` contains keys corresponding to the R symbols.
+The object :obj:`utils` is now a namespace object, in the sense that its :attr:`__dict__` contains keys corresponding to the R symbols.
 For example the R function *data()* can be accessed like: